Eero Saarinen: Early life and education

-Architectural career
+Career

 After his tour of Europe and North Africa, Saarinen returned to Cranbrook to work for his father and teach at the academy.
-His father's firm was Saarinen, Swanson and Associates, headed by Eliel Saarinen and Robert Swanson from the late 1930s until Eliel's death in 1950.
-The firm was located in Bloomfield Hills, Michigan, until 1961 when the practice was moved to Hamden, Connecticut.
+His father's firm, Saarinen, Swanson and Associates, was headed by Eliel Saarinen and Robert Swanson from the late 1930s until Eliel's death in 1950 and headquartered in Bloomfield Hills, Michigan until 1961 when the practice was moved to Hamden, Connecticut.

-Saarinen first received critical recognition while still working for his father, for a chair designed together with Charles Eames for the Organic Design in Home Furnishings competition in 1940, for which they received first prize.
+While still working for his father, Saarinen first gained recognition for his design capabilities for a chair he designed together with Charles Eames, which received first place in the Organic Design in Home Furnishings competition in 1940.
 The Tulip chair, like all other Saarinen chairs, was taken into production by the Knoll furniture company, founded by Hans Knoll, who married Saarinen family friend Florence (Schust) Knoll.
 Further attention came also while Saarinen was still working for his father when he took first prize in the 1948 competition for the design of the Gateway Arch National Park (then known as the Jefferson National Expansion Memorial) in St. Louis.
-The memorial wasn't completed until the 1960s.
-The competition award was mistakenly sent to his father because both he and his father had entered the competition separately.
-When the committee sent out the letter stating Saarinen had won the competition, it was mistakenly addressed to his father.
+The memorial was not completed until the 1960s.
+The competition award was mistakenly addressed to his father because both he and his father had entered the competition separately.

 During his long association with Knoll he designed many important pieces of furniture, including the Grasshopper lounge chair and ottoman (1946), the Womb chair and ottoman (1948), the Womb settee (1950), side and arm chairs (1948–1950), and his most famous Tulip or Pedestal group (1956), which featured side and arm chairs, dining, coffee and side tables, as well as a stool.
 All of these designs were highly successful except for the Grasshopper lounge chair, which, although in production through 1965, was not a big success.